blackhan-software/avalanche-cli/README.md

 avm get-tx                                        Returns the specified transaction. avm get-tx-status                                 Get the status of a transaction sent to the network. avm get-utxos                                     Get the UTXOs that reference a given address.
-If 'source-ch.. avm import-avax                                   Finalize a transfer of AVAX from the P-Chain to the X-Chain.. avm import-key                                    Give a user control over an address by providing the privat.. avm issue-tx                                      Send a signed transaction to the network.
+If 'source-ch.. avm import                                        Finalize a transfer of AVAX from the P-Chain or C-Chain to .. avm import-avax                                   Finalize a transfer of AVAX from the P-Chain to the X-Chain.. avm import-key                                    Give a user control over an address by providing the privat.. avm issue-tx                                      Send a signed transaction to the network.